 In line with the spirit of experimentation at ADA, we ran an analysis based on data from XACT on a single store in Kuala Lumpur to see how customer behaviour had changed in-store since the pandemic.

-We specifically wanted to find out how people who had an eWallet would pay at the counter, and the results were unexpected: [Figure 1] Only one in five customers with eWallets used it for payment.
+We specifically wanted to find out how people who had an eWallet would pay at the counter, and the results were unexpected: only one in five customers with eWallets used it for payment.
 About two-thirds of the remaining four customers didn’t use their eWallet at all, and one-third used their eWallet at other locations, but not at that store.

 It follows then that brands and retailers should maintain an active eCommerce presence as customers gravitate towards buying online.
 But while some brands may choose to sell primarily on marketplaces due to the easier set-up, they’re missing out on customer visibility.

 As an alternative, suppose you invest time and money in building out your own platform.
 In that case, you can reap the rewards of forging a direct relationship with your customers and gaining trust, which can help you price more accurately and increase basket sizes.
-In Figure 3,we’ve summarised the factors that should be top of mind when choosing the right distribution mix.
+In the table below ,we’ve summarised the factors that should be top of mind when choosing the right distribution mix.

 Our belief at ADA is that once data has been acquired on the customer, we have a responsibility to use it for their benefit and to offer services they need, such as personalised discounts, free services like delivery if they’re worried about COVID-19, or repeat weekly orders via one-click buy for added convenience.